zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 Establishing clear expectations and structures creates a high-trust environment that enables teams to function efficiently and effectively.

 Leverage trust as the essential lubricant of frictionless and high-functioning teams.
 Making the right hire once can produce results repeatedly.
 Follow the Three I's Rule: hire people with integrity, intelligence, and initiative.
 Design high-trust agreements to clarify results, roles, rules, resources, and rewards.

+Being an architect is much easier in high-trust organizations.
+In low-trust organizations, people frequently expect architects to be police agents.
+IT governance processes frequently associated with architecture practice are used or misused to force bureaucratic controls as teams often do not trust each other.

 <br>